School Lunch Information

-- At the elementary schools, if your child’s account balance reaches zero, he/she will be allowed to extend their balance by (3) lunches.
+- At the elementary schools, if your child’s account balance reaches zero, he/she will be allowed to extend their balance by (3) lunches or $9.75.
 These lunches will be charged against the students account.

 - The School Food Service will inform students verbally when they have a low balance, or when they have begun charging.
 A la carte menu items CANNOT be charged.

-- Parents of elementary school students who charge will be notified by a letter given to the student by his/her classroom teacher or by telephone that their child has received charged meals.
-The Middle School and High School student’s parents will receive a notification letter through U.S mail or through their email alerts from Revtrak.
+- Parents of elementary school students who charge will be notified by a email or by telephone that their child has received charged meals.
+The Middle School and High School student’s parents will receive an email notification.

 - Alternate meals will be provided until all charged amounts, including full pricing for alternate meals, are paid.